Israel Securities Authority Promotes the Assimilation of Technological Innovation into the Israeli Capital Market

-The ISA emphasizes the need to meet the obligation on the prohibition of money laundering as a vital and necessary condition.
+The need to meet the obligation on the prohibition of money laundering is a vital and necessary condition.
 In addition, alongside the many advantages technology presents, it has quite a few risks that should be properly addressed.

 In addition to the commission’s report, the ISA has published an open call inviting companies to raise regulatory issues concerning the development of markets using new technologies and the possible existing barriers.